 2. Get positive ratings and reviews

-User ratings and reviews matter a lot for both ASO and SEO for apps.
+User ratings and reviews matter a lot for both ASO and SEO for App Store & Google Play.
 And that happens for several reasons.
 Firstly, because Google, just like the app stores, tends to rank higher the apps with more and better reviews and high average rating.

 Second point is that Google search engine will crawl user reviews to identify possible keywords.
 Usually the more weight is given to the keywords from the top of the page, so constantly encourage your users to leave positive reviews!